 Golden Gate Bay Cruise – $38 Adult – $29 Child(5-17) – Duration- 1 hour

-Basic 1 hour trip out to the bridge and back via Alcatraz Island.
+The basic 1-hour trip is out to the bridge and back via Alcatraz Island.
 This Golden Gate Bridge Cruise is the bread and butter of San Francisco Cruises.
-It’s not fancy and there are few frills, but the basic experience of being out on the bay seeing the iconic sights and landmarks of the Bay is more than enough to make up for the roughness.
+It’s not fancy and there are few frills, but the basic experience of being out on the bay and seeing the iconic sights and landmarks of the Bay is more than enough to make up for the roughness.
 This is the most popular cruise available and it’s easy to see why.

 Bridge to Bridge Cruise – $48 Adult – $36 Child(5-17) – Duration- 1.5 hours

 A similar concept but heads to the Oakland bridge after completing the Golden Gate route.
 This gives great views of the East side of the City including the Oracle Park Arena and the Embarcadero.

 California Sunset Cruise – $50 Adult – $38 Child(5-7) – Duration- 1.5 hours

 A scenic two-hour cruise at sunset with incredible views of the Bay and City.
 The price includes light appetizers, which is a buffet of typical snack food and a drink is included as well.
 There is a full cash bar if you want any further drinks during your cruise.
 The route is impressive and takes you right around Angel Island for a very comprehensive tour of the bay.
 There will be live music as well.
 Overall it’s a very relaxing and enjoyable evening.

 As we said the Red and White Fleets Biggest Rival is remarkably similar even down to the Dual colored name.
 The main offering is pretty much identical as well.
 It’s hard to really separate the two and come to a recommendation.

 San Francisco Bay Adventure – $37 Adult – $26 Child(5-17) – $31 Junior (12-18) – Duration- 1 hour